 5. Decorate for the holidays.
 Consider decorating for the holidays on Thanksgiving evening to include your guests in the festivities.
-Some families pick out their Christmas tree together on Thanksgiving to decorate later in the weekend.
+Some families pick out a Christmas tree together on Thanksgiving to decorate later in the weekend.

-7. Have a talent show.
+7. Organize a talent show.
 When Carrie Schlegel was growing up, her family had a talent contest each year on Thanksgiving night.
-The kids and the grown-ups took turns performing, such as quoting Shakespeare, singing and playing the violin.
+The kids and grown-ups took turns performing, such as quoting Shakespeare, singing and playing the violin.
 Each year someone won a trophy for the best performance.
 Schlegel looked forward to this tradition throughout the year and is planning to host her own family talent show this year.

 Jennifer Gregory is a mom of two kids.
 Her family enjoys playing football in the yard each Thanksgiving and her son has been planning for this year’s game for months.

 Check out San Diego Family's Thanksgiving Round-Up for more great ideas.